lucksus/perspectivism/README.md

-# Perspectivism and ACAI
+# Perspect3ve and AD4M

 **WIP and under heavy development**

 This repository contains two parts that will soon get separated:
-1. **ACAI** (The *Agent-Centric Application Interface*) This is an abstract interface definition that tries to distill the quintessence of agent-centric software architecture such that applications can choose to become interoprable by building components congruent to this interface.
+1. **AD4M** (The *Agent-Centric Application Interface*)
+    This is an abstract interface definition that tries to distill the quintessence of agent-centric software architecture such that applications can choose to become interoprable by building components congruent to this interface.
 It introduces a simple and powerful ontology consisting of three entities
     1. **Agent** (=user/human)
     2. **Language** (=space of expressions / combining storage and UI on an abstract level)
     3. **Perspective** (=what an agent perceives / spaces of links (triplets) between expressions)

-    See [src/acai](src/acai) for a more detailed description as well as TypeScript classes and interfaces.
+    See [src/ad4m](src/ad4m) for a more detailed description as well as TypeScript classes and interfaces.

-2. **Perspectivism**
+2. **Perspect3ve**
-    This is an agent-centric browser and example implementation of ACAI.
+    This is an agent-centric browser and example implementation of AD4M.
 Its a desktop GUI application that provides means for creating Perspectives and creating and linking expressions inside these Perspectives.
 It therefore holds a set of Languages in which expressions can be created.
 Languages have access to a list of storage backe-ends (currently implemented only IPFS, Holochain and others will follow soon).

     ![welcome open drawer](screenshots/welcome_open_drawer.png)